Adldap2/Adldap2/docs/quick-start.md

 Adldap2 requires [Composer](https://getcomposer.org/) for installation.

-Once you have composer installed, insert Adldap2 into your `composer.json` file located in the root of your project directory:
+Once you have composer installed, run the following command in the root directory of your project:

 ```
-"require": {
-    "adldap2/adldap2": "8.0.*"
-},
+composer require adldap2/adldap2
 ```

-Run `composer update` in the root of your project.

 You're all set!